terramate-io/terramate/docs/config-overview.md

 * `tm`
 * `tm.hcl`

-Terramate files can be found in any directory of a Terramate project and all the files in a single directory will be handled as the concatenation of all of them in a single file, forming a single **configuration**.
+Terramate files can be found in any non-hidden directory of a Terramate project and all non-hidden files in a single directory will be handled as the concatenation of all of them in a single file, forming a single **configuration**.

 A Terramate project is essentially a collection of Terraform code organized into stacks.